StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_1/README.md

 - width = 200
 - height = 100

-All of these numbers are what we call in computer science, parameters.
+All of these numbers are what we call in computer science, **parameters**.
 We'll go more in depth on those later, but for now you have a fancy word you can use to impress people at the dinner table.

-Go ahead and talk to a mentor and see if all these numbers make sense corresponding to the shape you see on your screen.
+> If you're confused about the y coordinate, don't worry - we'll explain that in a bit.

 Note that the x and y start from the upper left corner of the rectangle.

-The first line:
-``fill(R, G, B)``
+Now how about the first line?

+``fill(255, 165, 0)``

-Takes in 3 parameters: the red, green and blue value.
-Each value is an integer value between 0 and 255.
+If you didn't guess already, this line of code controls the color of the rectangle.
+The [fill](http://py.processing.org/reference/fill.html) function includes 3 numbers: the red, green and blue value.
+Each value is a number value between 0 and 255.

-You can go ahead and explore the fill function [here](http://py.processing.org/reference/fill.html) and the [color tutorial](http://py.processing.org/tutorials/color/) as well.
+Pretty much, each of these three numbers determine how much red, green, and blue go into the color.
+You can read more about how this works in processing [here](http://py.processing.org/tutorials/color/) if you're curious.

 ## Computer Coordinate Systems